choco798/SavetheUn-KindUltraUniverse/README.md

 caution!

-this game file size is too large. you can get only console.
+this game file size is too large. you can get from only console.